mortarsanjaya/imo-A-and-N/README.md

 # imo-A-and-N

-Formalization of IMO Shortlist problems of category Algebra and Number Theory in Lean, starting from year 2006.
+Formalization (and generalization) of some IMO Shortlist problems, starting from year 2006.

-Some of the problems are generalized over various algebraic structures.
+Number of formalized problems as of June 11, 2023: 63